rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

 pandas unit test suite.
 Currently, we're passing **93%** of the 187,000+ unit tests, with a goal of passing 100%.

-For most pandas workflows, things will “just work”.
-In a small set of scenarios, we may hit edge cases that throw errors or don’t perfectly match standard pandas.
+For most pandas workflows, things will "just work".
+In a small set of scenarios, we may hit edge cases that throw errors or don't perfectly match standard pandas.
 You can learn more about these edge cases in [Known Limitations](#are-there-any-known-limitations)

 ## How can we tell if cudf.pandas is active?

-`cudf.pandas` will be active if you’ve loaded the extension or executed a Python script with the module option.
+`cudf.pandas` will be active if you've loaded the extension or executed a Python script with the module option.
 You should keep using pandas and things will just work.